jmwii1981/cl-web2-sep-2022/09-05-08/Fundamentals.md

 ## Modules, and Importing and Exporting Them with Webpack
 Modules are used to organize JS code.
 Any JS code can be placed in a file that represents a block of code we call a Module.
 Conventionally, Modules are usually organized into a folder called 'modules' within your project.
 Within that folder, files are placed to organize the code.

-**Note:** In order to use the strategy in the examples below with the JavaScript syntax's `import` and `export` keywords, you must install Webpack within your development environment to simplify file references in your HTML file via "bundling" which is a service that Webpack provides.
-There is not an tutorial of how to bundle files for easier reference in your HTML files below.
+**Note:** In order to use the strategy in the examples below with the JS syntax's `import` and `export` keywords, you must install Webpack within your development environment to simplify file references in your HTML file via "bundling" which is a service that Webpack provides.
+There is not a tutorial of how to bundle files for easier reference in your HTML files below.
 So, read the documentation on Webpack to learn more about how this is done.
 [Learn more about Webpack](https://webpack.js.org/concepts/).

-And, though you may use [Webpack](https://webpack.js.org/concepts/) for simplified HTML JavaScript file references via Webpack's bundling feature, as mentioned above, you may also use other solutions provided via well known and stable JavaScript package managers, frameworks, etc. These other solutions all come with their own set of concepts and implementation methods.
+And, though you may use [Webpack](https://webpack.js.org/concepts/) for simplified HTML JS file references via Webpack's bundling feature, as mentioned above, you may also use other solutions provided via well known and stable JS package managers, frameworks, etc. These other solutions all come with their own set of concepts and implementation methods.
 Here are links to the documentation of some noteworthy solutions, to name a few ...
  - [Node Package Manager (NPM)](https://www.npmjs.com/)
  - [Gulp](https://gulpjs.com/)
  - [Babel](https://babeljs.io/)